felliix/store-front-fashion/README.md

 ## Steps to Run

 ```
-# 1. Clone project and install the dependencies
+# clone project and install the dependencies
 git clone git@github.com:Bruno-Furtado/fastbuy-app.git && cd fastbuy-app && bundle install

-# 2. Open the project in Android Studio to generate the `local.properties` file (do not upgrade gradle version)
+# open the project in Android Studio to generate `local.properties` (do not upgrade gradle version)

-# 3. Start the server
+# start the server
 react-native start

-# 4. Run on iOS simulator
+# run on iOS simulator
 react-native run-ios

-# 5. Start the emulator and run on Android
+# start the emulator and run on Android
 react-native run-android
 ```